BCAppsLimited/BulkDelete/overview.md

 # Bulk Delete Any Table

-As well as creating bulk delete requests from the Items, Customers, and Vendors list pages, you can create a new Bulk Delete Request and pick from any of the available tables.
+As well as creating bulk delete requests from the Items, Customers, Vendors and Fixed Assets list pages, you can create a new Bulk Delete Request and pick from any of the available tables.

 # How Much?